filipgorczynski/blog.filipgorczynski.me/content/pages/about-me.md

 - Full Stack Engineer at Unhaggle Inc. (2019-2021.09)
 - Full Stack Web Developer at STX Next (2015-2018)
 - PHP develper - just no, never again

+In case you'd like to buy me something, here is my <a href="/pages/wish-list.html">🎁 wish list</a>.